jquizo/T2A2-Assessment/README.md

 * (ChatGPT, OpenAI, 20th March 2024, Prompt: "What are the benefits of an ORM?" )

-* (ChatGPT, OpenAI, 17th March 2024, Prompt: "Could you help me create an ERD for an app that has three tables, user, note and category?" )
+* (ChatGPT, OpenAI, 17th March 2024, Prompt: "Help me create an ERD for an app that has three tables, user, note and category?" )